 On a reported basis, Flavor sales increased 12%; excluding the impact of foreign currency, LC sales for the Flavors business increased 9% versus the prior year period.
 The increase was driven by new business with our customers, followed by the realization of price increases and growth in the underlying demand for our customers' products.
 Sales growth in 2011 includes the impact of exiting approximately \$6 million of less profitable non-strategic business.
 LC growth was led by double-digit gains in Savory and Beverages and single digit gains in Sweet (Confectionery), all of which benefited from new business, higher volumes and realization of price increases.
 Regionally, the business benefited from double digit growth in NOAM and EAME whereas GA had high-single digit LC growth.
 The improvement in EAME reflects growth in all categories led by near or double-digit gains in Savory, Beverage and Sweet.
 EAME performance continues to be led by our performance in the emerging market countries within the region.
 Sales in NOAM were led by double-digit gains in Savory and Beverage.
-LC growth in GA was driven by double-digit gains in Sweet and Dairy followed by high single-digit gains in Sweet.
-LA LC growth of 4% was driven by double-digit gains in Sweet and Dairy as well as mid-single digit growth in Savory.
-Globally, Flavors growth was led by double-digit growth in emerging markets.
+LC growth in GA was driven by double-digit gains in Beverages and Dairy followed by high single-digit gains in Sweet.
+LA LC growth in emerging markets.